aestrella0140/SVG-Logo-Maker-Challenge-8/README.md

 -type node index.js and you will be asked to input data into the terminal

--Once all input is processed, right click new-README.md and select open preview
+-Once all input is processed, open the examples folder and right click logo.svg open preview option to see your logo rendered

 ## Credits